cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 For instance type, the free tier will be absolutely fine for this exercise.

-Choose **existing security group** and select your previous created security group
+Choose **existing security group** and select your previously created security group

 Choose an existing **key/pair** if you still have the key available or if not create a new key pair and called it a new name such as **learners-api-keypair**